-Place some old cloths or rags on the floor underneath the bleed valve to catch any spills.
+Place the old cloths or towels on the floor underneath the bleed valve to catch any spills.

 Step 4: Open the bleed valve

 Put the radiator key in the bleed valve and hold a rag around the valve with your other hand.
-Turn the key anticlockwise about half a turn until air hisses from the valve.
+Turn the key anti-clockwise, about half a turn, until the trapped air begins to hiss out.

-Step 5: Wait for water to come out
+Step 5: Wait for some water to come out

-If any water remains around the valve area or has dripped down the radiator, wipe it with a dry cloth to prevent rust.
+If there’s any water around the valve or dripping down the radiator, wipe it away with a dry cloth to prevent rust.

-Repeat steps 3 to 6 for all radiators with cold patches.
+Repeat steps 3 to 6 for every radiator with cold patches.